-No person shall start or allow any open burning on any property in the city without first having obtained an open burn permit, except that a permit is not required for any fire which is a recreational fire as defined in ' 92.60.
+No person shall start or allow any open burning on any property in the city without first having obtained a Minnesota Department of Natural Resources (DNR) permit in accordance with Minnesota Statues (M. S.) 88.16 and 88.17 open burn permit, except that a permit is not required for any fire which is a recreational fire as defined in ' 92.60.

-Once open burn permit is received a copy of burn permit must be provided to City Clerk-Treasurer with the following additional information: types of materials to be burned, date and time burning will take place.
+Once open burn permit is received a copy of burn permit must be provided to City Clerk-Treasurer, 48 hours prior to said burn, with the following additional information: types of materials to be burned, date and time burning will take place.